Political repression in the Soviet Union: Origins and early Soviet times

 At times, the repressed were called the enemies of the people.
 Punishments by the state included summary executions, sending innocent people to Gulag, forced resettlement, and stripping of citizen's rights.
-Repression was conducted by the Cheka and its successors, and other state organs.
-Periods of the increased repression include Red Terror, Collectivisation, the Great Purges, the Doctor's Plot, and others.
+Repression was conducted by the Cheka secret police and its successors, and other state organs.
+Periods of increased repression include the Red Terror, Collectivization, the Great Purges, the Doctors' Plot, and others.
 The secret police forces conducted massacres of prisoners on numerous occasions.
-Repression took place in the Soviet republics and in the territories occupied by the Soviet Army during World War II, including the Baltic States and Eastern Europe.
+Repression took place in the Soviet republics and in the territories occupied by the Soviet Army during and following World War II, including the Baltic states and Eastern Europe.

-State repression led to incidents of resistance, such as the Tambov rebellion (1920–1921), the Kronstadt rebellion (1921), and the Vorkuta Uprising (1953); the Soviet authorities suppressed such resistance with overwhelming military force.
-During the Tambov rebellion Mikhail Tukhachevsky (chief Red Army commander in the area), allegedly authorized Bolshevik military forces to use chemical weapons against villages with civilian population and rebels (according to witnesses' accounts, chemical weapons were never actually used).
-Prominent citizens of villages were often taken as hostages and executed if the resistance fighters did not surrender.
+State repression led to incidents of popular resistance, such as the Tambov peasant rebellion (1920–1921), the Kronstadt rebellion (1921), and the Vorkuta Uprising (1953); the Soviet authorities suppressed such resistance with overwhelming military force and brutality.
+During the Tambov rebellion, Mikhail Tukhachevsky (chief Red Army commander in the area) authorized Bolshevik military forces to use chemical weapons against villages with civilian population and rebels.
+Publications in local Communist newspapers openly glorified liquidations of "bandits" with the poison gas.
+The Internal Troops of the Cheka and the Red Army practiced the terror tactics of taking and executing numerous hostages, often in connection with desertions of forcefully mobilized peasants.
+According to Orlando Figes, more than 1 million people deserted from the Red Army in 1918, around 2 million people deserted in 1919, and almost 4 million deserters escaped from the Red Army in 1921.